artur-graniszewski/ZEUS-for-PHP/README.md

 ***ZEUS for PHP is not a standalone service, in order to use it, it must be installed as a module on-top of any Zend Framework application!.***

-It's designed to be compliant with any ZF3 applications such as Apigility or ZendSkeleton.
+It's designed to be compliant with any ZF3 application such as Apigility or ZendSkeleton.
 Custom applications must provide index.php file which starts the Zend Framework MVC `Application` class.

 # Requirements

 ## _OS requirements_